 Joyce Keil, Artistic Director and Co-founder

 Joyce Keil has served as panelist, adjudicator and guest conductor for music teachers and choirs throughout the Western United States.
 An experienced teacher, she has served on the faculties of the College of Holy Names, Notre Dame de Namur University, and Lick-Wilmerding High School in San Francisco.
-Ms. Keil studied under Howard Swan, renowned as the Dean of Choral Music, at Occidental College.
+Ms. Keil studied under Howard Swan, renowned Dean of Choral Music, at Occidental College.
 She later studied with John Alexander at Cal State Northridge.
 She has prepared choirs for San Francisco Opera and San Francisco Symphony, for conductors such as Herbert Blomstedt, Michael Tilson Thomas, David Robertson, Donald Runnicles, Raymond Leppard and James Conlon.
 She is the founder of the choral program and Advanced Placement Music Theory curriculum at Crystal Springs Uplands School, where students received unanimous superior ratings for their ensemble and solo work.
 Ms. Keil has served as the Western Division and California State Chair of the Boychoir Committee for the American Choral Directors Association, and has sat on the College Board for Advanced Placement Music Exams.
-Ragazzi Boys Chorus, under Joyce Keil’s leadership, received a GRAMMY award in 2000 for participating in the San Francisco Symphony’s recording of Stravinsky’s Perséphone.
-Ragazzi was named a CBS Best Choir of the Peninsula in 2013 and has been cited by the San Francisco Chronicle as one of four elite youth choruses in the Bay area.
+Ragazzi Boys Chorus, under Joyce Keil’s leadership, received a GRAMMY award in 1999 for participating in the San Francisco Symphony’s recording of Stravinsky’s Perséphone.
+Under her baton, Ragazzi was named a CBS Best Choir of the Peninsula in 2013, made its Carnegie Hall debut in 2014, and has been cited by the San Francisco Chronicle as one of four elite youth choruses in the Bay area.
+At the 2016 Western Regional Conference of American Choral Directors Association, Ragazzi was acclaimed for its innovative programming and moving performance.
+Recognized nationally and internationally, Ms. Keil’s leadership has built Ragazzi’s stellar reputation among American boys choruses.

 Kent L. Jue, Associate Artistic Director and Avanti Chorus Director